AaltoSciComp/scicomp-docs/help/garage.rst

    * Limited availability during winter break:

-       * :ref:`Chat support <chat>` is available almost all the time and good for quick questions.
-The :ref:`issue tracker
-	 <issuetracker>` is good for trackable issues that need to be
+       * Async support: :ref:`Chat support <chat>` will be watched occassionally and is good for quick questions.
+The :ref:`issue tracker <issuetracker>` is good for trackable issues that need to not be forgotten.
+See :doc:`/help/index` for more.
-	 handled.
-See :doc:`/help/index`
-       * 22-23 (Th-F) December: probably garage, less support
+       * December 22-23 (Th-F): probably garage, but less support.
-       * Probably no garage 26-30 (M-F) December (note that 26 December is a public holiday).
+       * December 26-30 (M-F): Probably no garage (note that 26 December is a public holiday).
-       * 2-5 (M-Th) January: probably some garage but no guarantees early in the week.
+       * January 2-5 (M-Th): probably some garage but no guarantees early in the week.
 Note that Friday is a public holiday.

 ..